avtandilzabakhidze/WorkspaceConsole/README.md

 ## Features

+- **Booking Management: ** Users can easily book workspaces for specific time slots, complete with additional requirements.
+- **Branch Management: **  Add, update, and delete branches along with their respective details seamlessly.
-- **View Available Workspaces:** Users can see a list of all available workspaces along with their details such as name, location, capacity, and availability.
+- **Workspace Management:** Manage workspaces efficiently, including adding, updating, and deleting with information such as name, capacity, price, and availability.
-- **Book a Workspace:** Users can book a workspace by providing necessary details such as workspace ID, booking date, duration, and any additional requirements.
-- **Cancel Booking:** Users have the option to cancel their existing bookings by providing the booking ID.
-- **Search Workspaces:** Users can search for available workspaces based on specific criteria such as location, capacity, amenities, etc.
-- **Error Handling:** The application incorporates robust error handling mechanisms to gracefully handle invalid inputs, database errors, and other exceptional scenarios, providing informative error messages to users.
-- **Logging:** Comprehensive logging functionality is implemented to track application activities, monitor user interactions, and capture any errors or warnings for debugging purposes.
+- **User Management:** Keep track of user information, including personal details and contact information, for smooth communication and engagement.
+- **Time Management: ** Flexible booking durations are supported, including options for hourly, daily, monthly, and yearly bookings.

 ## Technologies Used

-- **Java:** The application is developed using Java programming language, providing platform independence and robustness.
-- **Spring Boot:** Leveraging the power of Spring Boot framework for rapid application development, dependency management, and inversion of control.
-- **PostgreSQL:** Utilizing PostgreSQL as the backend database management system for storing workspace and booking information securely.
-- **Docker:** Docker is used for containerization, allowing for easy deployment and scalability of the application.
+- **Java**
+- **Spring Boot**
+- **PostgreSQL**
+- **Docker**